Establishment and silviculture

 - Fine even texture with interlocked grain.

-Heavy engineering, structural uses, poles and posts, crossarms, railway sleepers, vineyard and fence posts.
+Poles and posts, heavy engineering, structural uses, crossarms, railway sleepers, vineyard and fence posts.

 NZDFI have also been researching the potential for E. bosistoana as a component of laminated veneer lumber (LVL).